alecburt/score-predictions/README.md

 Written in python with a TKinter gui.

 Currently:
-If you run the player_tk you can add in multiple players and print of a .JSON file for which ever round is chosen.
+If you run the player_tk you can add in multiple players and print off a .JSON file for which ever round is chosen.
 Similarly the norwich_tk will print the actual score to a .JSON file.
-Then go to calcs and it will work out currently just the total score of each player on a single round.
+Then go to calcs and it will work out the total score of each player.
+Round 0 should be just empty curly brackets.
+When setting the round to 1 it will add the players scores and put in round_1_results.json.
+Round 2 etc. will add any new players, give a blank score to anyone who didn't play who has played before and tally up the following columns.
+Player, Games Played, Result, Scorer, Perfect (this is worth 3 points) and Total.

 Future:
-I need to expand the calculations so that it can tally up across multiple rounds.
-Increase the outputs so I get record the whole table ie. matches played, and the points broken down where they came from.
+Currently the JSON files are a bit of a mess all saving in the main folder I need to learn using Matplotlib or similar to tidy up the directories.
 Create a table maybe in python first then look at plotly or similar for the graphics this will take some learning though.

 Problems:
-I think the name is going to be a bit of a pain but inthery I can use either the X handle or facebook name as an input then have it change to a chosen team name like in fantasy football.
+I think the name is going to be a bit of a pain but in theory I can use either the X handle or facebook name as an input then have it change to a chosen team name like in fantasy football.
-I need to work out the best way to add up over the season either calculate all .JSON files at once or have a rolling tally and create a new updated table each round and simply add the next week onto the last week.